ai-works/ai-and-beyond-tutorial-5/README.md

 Project Organization
 --------------------------------------------------------------------------------------------------------------------------------------------------

-Description of the folder structure with all data
+Description of the folder structure and the respective contents
 ```
 Final Material
     ├── Code